mowdep/blockpage/docs/wiki-contributions.md

 # Wiki Contributions

-To contribute to the PiPass Wiki, simply fork the [PiPass repository](https://github.com/roenw/PiPass).
-Make your edits on your fork, and then submit a pull request to the PiPass repository.
-When your branch is merged into master, I'll rebuild the Wiki and the changes will go live.
+To contribute to the PiPass Wiki, simply fork the [PiPass repository](https://github.com/roenw/PiPass) and checkout the ``docs`` branch.
+Make your edits, and create a pull request.
+When your contributions are pulled into the main repository, the public wiki will be rebuilt soon after and your changes will go live.

 ## MkDocs